morleym/furtive-handbook/docs/basics.md

 * \# of Matches Played
   * This is how many total matches will be played
 * \# of Necessary Rounds
+  * The number of rounds necessary **to determine a 1st place competitor** given *n* competitors
+    * If you are breaking your format into groups, and/or are advancing a certain number of competitors per group, then there will be fewer rounds played than this
   * This is how you can calculate the runtime of a format!
 Multiply # of necessary rounds by the time you expect a match to take
 * Distinct Placements
   * These are the final standings you will have after you've completed all matches.
 If you want to award prizing, these will be your options.